Candyman: Farewell to the Flesh: Critical response

 Leonard Klady of Variety called it "a case of diminishing artistic returns but not, thankfully, a victim of the terrible twos".
 Caryn James of The New York Times called it a "sluggish, predictable, low-rent sequel".
 Kevin Thomas wrote that the film "overflows with blood and guts, drowning a potent metaphor for African American rage and oppression".
 Owen Gleiberman of Entertainment Weekly rated it D and wrote, "This cloddish sequel undermines its revenge-of-the-repressed premise with racist scare tactics".
 The Chicago Tribune's Michael Wilmington compared the film negatively against its predecessor, adding that "Director Bill Condon can barely keep his camera still; perhaps he's trying to escape.
 The script is the usual farrago about an invincible monster slaughtering everyone while pursuing the heroine with what seems unusual patience and discretion."

+Roger Ebert of the Chicago Sun-Times gave the film two out of five stars, and felt that it failed to further develop the mythology of the Candyman character in a concise manner, concluding: "I am left with questions.
+Why did the Candyman visit Chicago?
+Why did he prey on innocent young black victims who had done him no harm?
+Which is he, a mythical force brought to reality by psychic mind power, or an immortal being fueled by the life force of the bees, who lives in mirrors?
+I spend my days pondering questions such as these, so you won’t have to."

 The Austin Chronicles Marc Savlov noted that the film "elicits considerable chills", and Tony Todd is "effective as the phantasmic Candyman".
 He also praised Philip Glass's "wonderfully resonant score", and called Farewell to the Flesh a "sequel that actually outperforms the original".
 Writing for The Washington Post, Richard Harrington hailed the film a "compulsive chiller", and praised Todd's acting abilities.